Jordyn Bugg: Club career

+On July 19, 2024, Seattle Reign FC announced that the club had signed Bugg to her first professional contract on a two-and-a-half-year deal under the National Women's Soccer League (NWSL)'s Under-18 Entry Mechanism.
+She had begun training with the Reign the previous month, and decided to give up her college eligibility and sign following her previous experience with San Diego and the NWSL signings of several youth international teammates.

-Bugg debuted for the Reign on July 28, 2024, in a 3–2 defeat to Club Tijuana in the NWSL x Liga MX Femenil Summer Cup group stage.
-Despite the loss, head coach Laura Harvey said her performance was "exceptional".
-After impressing in the Summer Cup, she made her regular-season debut in a 1–0 win over the North Carolina Courage on August 25, starting in the center back spot that had belonged to recently traded Alana Cook.
+The following week, Bugg made her professional debut against Club Tijuana in the NWSL x Liga MX Femenil Summer Cup, playing both center back and full back in a 3–2 defeat.
+Her debut appearance triggered a clause in her contract that extended the deal by a year through 2027.
+Despite the loss, Seattle head coach Laura Harvey said her performance was "exceptional".
+After impressing in the Summer Cup, Bugg became an undisputed starter in central defense as a replacement for the outgoing Alana Cook, making her regular-season debut in a 1–0 home win over the North Carolina Courage on August 25.

-On March 22, 2025, Bugg scored her first professional goal, settling a clearance before a lacing a shot from distance to secure a 2–1 away win over the North Carolina Courage.
-The goal won NWSL Goal of the Week and was nominated for the FIFA Marta Award.
-On June 14, she scored the last-minute equalizer against the Chicago Stars, picking up a 2–2 draw from two goals down.
+On March 22, 2025, Bugg scored her first professional goal in a 2–1 road win over the North Carolina Courage, settling a cleared ball and lacing it into the goal from distance.
+The goal was named NWSL Goal of the Week and nominated for the year's FIFA Marta Award.
+On June 14, she scored the last-minute 2–2 equalizer against the Chicago Stars, securing a point for Seattle from a two-goal deficit.
 She was named to the NWSL Team of the Month for March and June.
-She finished the season with 3 result-changing goals in 25 regular-season games, with only Phoebe McClernon logging more field minutes for the Reign.
-She helped the club finish fifth and qualify for the playoffs, where she played the full match in a 2–0 loss to the Orlando Pride in the quarterfinals.
-She was nominated for NWSL Defender of the Year.
+She finished her first full season with 3 result-changing goals and 25 regular-season appearances with only center back partner Phoebe McClernon logging more field minutes for the Reign.
+She helped the club finish fifth and qualify for the playoffs, losing 2–0 to the Orlando Pride in the quarterfinals.
+She was one of five nominees for NWSL Defender of the Year, which went to Tara McKeown, and was named to the NWSL Best XI Second Team.